MossNJ/VMware-vSphere-vCenter/README.md

 # VMware-vSphere-vCenter
-This script use for deploy VM on the VMware and etc.
+This script is used to deploy VMs on VMware etc.